Additional Broadridge resources:

 Shareholders who choose digital communications vote at roughly the same frequency as paper-only shareholders.
 They also tend to vote sooner and hold more shares (on average).
-In a normal campaign, paper ballots comprise about 40% of voted shares, while electronic ballots comprise about 35% (the remaining vote by phone).
+In a normal campaign, paper ballots comprise about 40 percent of voted shares, while electronic ballots comprise about 35 percent (the remaining votes are executed by phone).
 We expect this ratio to flip in the next few years.

 Digital communications tend to minimize voting turnaround time.
 Email delivery and response is immediate.
 Shareholders don’t need to fill out paperwork by hand and then send it back through the post.
 Faster turnaround enables funds to track voting in real time.
 They can identify when they’re missing voting benchmarks, and then make adjustments (e.g. issue strategic communications) to drive better outcomes.

 Every fund knows that printing and distributing paper ballots can be enormously expensive.
 Postage alone consumes a significant portion of a fund’s proxy solicitation budget.
 Even phone solicitation is a pricey expense.
 Digital communication avoids most of those costs.
 You can easily scale up and deliver multiple reminders with marginal additional spend, making digital delivery a real boost to the bottom line.

 Investors are opting for digital communications at higher rates than ever before.
 Broadridge’s own database contains 130+ million digital consents.
 Shareholders are ready for digital.
 Are you?